Royal Households of the United Kingdom: History

 In the medieval period, there was little, if any, distinction made between the public and private capacities of the monarch: "The land, the people, the law-courts, the army were as much the King's own personal possessions as were his various demesne manors or the furniture of his palaces".
-Thus, under the Norman kings of England, the Curia Regis ('King's Court') was engaged in every aspect of the management of State affairs - financial, administrative, legislative, judicial, diplomatic - as well as in providing for the day-to-day needs of the monarch and his entourage.
+Thus, under the Norman kings of England, the Curia Regis ('King's Court') was engaged in every aspect of the management of State affairs – financial, administrative, legislative, judicial, diplomatic – as well as in providing for the day-to-day needs of the monarch and his entourage.

 In the twelfth century, the Curia Regis began to disintegrate.
 Key departments to separate themselves from the Curia Regis were the Exchequer (substantially independent by the end of the twelfth century) and the Chancery (which gained independence more gradually through the thirteenth and early fourteenth century).
 The Exchequer and Chancery soon became (respectively) the principal accounting and administrative offices of The Crown, overseen by two high officials: the Treasurer and the Chancellor (respectively).
 Both these officials predated the establishment of their departments: within the Court, the Chancellor had kept the King's official seal since before the Norman conquest; while the office of Treasurer dated from the reign of William I, when the (previously mobile) Treasury found a more permanent home (together with its attendant chamberlain) in Winchester Castle.
 Their offices also had a judicial character, as seen in the parallel (and inseparable) development of the Court of Exchequer and the Court of Chancery; other courts of law continued to emerge from the Curia Regis in the thirteenth century: first the Common Bench and later the King's Bench.

-References to the King's Household, as a distinctive aspect of Court, served initially to differentiate the body of courtiers which continued to serve the immediate needs of the monarch, and to travel with him, as distinct from those more closely identified with what became departments of State with a settled existence 'out of Court'.
+References to the King's Household, as a distinctive aspect of Court, served initially to differentiate the body of courtiers that continued to serve the immediate needs of the monarch, and to travel with him, as distinct from those more closely identified with what became departments of State with a settled existence 'out of Court'.

 Anglo-Saxon period (871–1066)

-The royal household has roots in the comitatus that provided military support to early Anglo-Saxon kings.
-Household members included noble thegns, who were expected to commit a portion of their time and resources to royal service as a condition of their social status and in return for certain privileges.
-In addition to thegns, the household would have included clergy and a large staff of domestic servants.
-The daily life of the king's household was focused around the stig or hall; the other main spaces were the chapel (staffed by clerks) and the búr or chamber: a more private space, where the king slept and where his clothes, jewels and important documents were kept.